-Striking (as with kicking and spitting) should normally be considered misconduct (violent conduct or serious foul play - see Advice Section C of Law 12) of the gravest sort requiring a send-off and display of the red card.
+Striking (as with kicking and spitting) suggests the use of some degree of force and should normally be considered misconduct (violent conduct or serious foul play - see Advice Section C of Law 12) of the gravest sort requiring a send-off and display of the red card.
 Only in the case of attempting to strike in which there is no contact should even the possibility of a caution be considered.